shenghuanjie/bash-otp/README.md

 ### Usage

-0. You should get your "secret" from Non-LBL token management page following this [instruction](http://research-it.berkeley.edu/services/high-performance-computing/using-authy-desktop-computer-generate-one-time-passwords-savio) from step 11 to 19.
+0. You should get your "secret"(token) from Non-LBL token management page following this [instruction](http://research-it.berkeley.edu/services/high-performance-computing/using-authy-desktop-computer-generate-one-time-passwords-savio) from step 11 to 19.
 Please ignore the other steps.
 > It should be noted that you don't need to download Authy, getting the secret(token) is enough.

 First ensure that there is a directory "tokenfiles" in the main dir where the script resides.
 Second ensure that there is a directory "keys" in the main dir where the script resides.

 1. Create token file and encrypt it.
 Resulting file, "tokenfiles/tokenname.enc", is an encrypted file containing the token
-  1. Put your token in a plaintext file in the tokenfiles/ directory:
+  1. Put your secret(token) in a plaintext file in the tokenfiles/ directory:
   ```bash
   $ echo "1234567890abcdef" > tokenfiles/tokenname
   ```